 This is a sentence I tell my team at every meeting.
 Why?
-Because communication and that includes asking questions is the key for a good team, good work and good results.
-There are less misunderstandings and less problems happening at the end.
+Because communication and which includes asking questions is the key to a good team, good work, and good results.
+There are fewer misunderstandings and fewer problems happening at the end.

-At work you communicate what you are doing right now and what you will do afterwards.
+At work, you communicate what you are doing right now and what you will do afterward.

-To your team you communicate the outcome you expect, and how the end result will look like.
+To your team you communicate the outcome you expect, and what the end result will look like.